Dishant-Chouhan/Diabetic-Retinopathy-Detection-with-Gradcampp/README.md

 This project is inspired by the need for early, accurate, and explainable DR screening — especially in under-resourced clinical settings.

-This project is inspired by the need for early, accurate, and explainable DR screening — especially in under-resourced clinical settings.

 ---

 ## 🌟 Key Features